ibexa/documentation-user/docs/content_management/content_model.md

 **Content Types:**

-- A Content Type defines Fields that a Content item is composed of.
+- A Content Type defines Fields that a Content item will be composed of.
 - Every Field is modeled after a Field Type which defines the kind of data it contains.

 **Content Items:**